qihongl/learn-hippo/docs/paper_task_encoding/progress.md

   unstable.
 Conversely, the full mixture with fixed 16-step events moved toward never encoding (endpoint 0.003, never 0.940).
 Thus variable timing is learnable;
   the RM/NM mixture is sufficient to overwhelm sampled boundary credit.
+- 2026-08-31: extended exact counterfactual neural optimization to mixed variable- length examples and condition-separated evaluation.
+The declared bounded test uses the unchanged full training-mode mixture, 256 unique counterfactual examples, and 100 epochs; it distinguishes sampling variance from a mixed-objective or neural- representation failure without adding any policy input.